Emory Nusz

 William Emory Nusz (November 2, 1859 - July 26, 1903) was an American professional baseball player who played in one game for the Washington Nationals of the Union Association during the season.

-He was born in Frederick, Maryland and died in Baltimore, Maryland at the age of 44.
+Nusz was born in Frederick, Maryland.
+In April 1903, he was married to Amanda E. Morgan.
+On July 26 of the same year, however, he shot himself in the head with a revolver in his home and died.
+Nusz had been working as an electrician and, according to his brother, had been in failing health.